-Undue Discrimination between Offtakes
+Avoids Undue Discrimination Between Offtakes

 We believe it is imperative to protect our customer's best interests by not exposing them to undue discrimination.
-Under Mod 0121, NTS-connected I&C customers will have their daily gas demand published very publicly, whereas their competitors who are either DN-connected customers or based abroad will clearly not have their gas demand published.
-Many large I&C loads, including most NTS-connected industrial loads, compete in commodity-based markets (e.g. the chemicals industry) and gas is key to production.
+Under Mod 0121, NTS-connected I&C customers would have their daily gas demand published very publicly, whereas their competitors who are either DN-connected customers or based abroad will clearly not have their gas demand published.
+Many large I&C loads, including most NTSconnected industrial loads, compete in commodity-based markets (e.g. the chemicals industry) and gas is key to production.
 Therefore, daily gas demand data will clearly highlight when a customer is, or isn't, producing.
 This would then become a new source of market intelligence freely available to competitors which exposes the daily operations of NTS-connected customers, which isn't otherwise publicly available on DN-connected customers.
 Ultimately, this additional detailed information could distort markets by influencing market pricing and behaviour, undermining justified commercial confidentiality.
-It is clearly not the role of the Uniform Network Code to unduly influence the operation of other markets and it could be argued that Mod 0121 has the potential to extend inappropriately the remit of the UNC with potential precedent setting implications for competition in the UK.
+It is clearly not the role of the Uniform Network Code (UNC) to unduly influence the operation of other markets and it could be argued that Mod 0121 has the potential to extend inappropriately the remit of the UNC with potential precedent setting implications for competition in the UK.

-Mod 0130 is our response to our own customer's concerns regarding undue discrimination between offtakes which would be created if Mod 0121 were implemented.
-We are seeking a more equitable transparency solution for the whole market, and by aggregating the physical offtake flow data into four distinct categories, this Modification Proposal does not adversely impact I&C consumers by publishing detailed information on gas consumption by individual NTS Exit Point; thereby treating offtakes differently.
-Moreover, this potential situation that could be created by implementation of Mod 0121 could be considered contrary to Ofgem's previously stated views on the equal treatment of offtakes.
+Mod 0130 is our response to our own customer's concerns regarding undue discrimination between offtakes which would be created if Mod 0121 were to be implemented.
+Overall, we are seeking a more equitable transparency solution for the whole market, and by aggregating the physical offtake flow data into four distinct categories, this Modification Proposal does not adversely impact I&C consumers by publishing detailed information on gas consumption by individual NTS Exit Point; thereby treating offtakes differently.
+Moreover, this potential situation which could be created by implementation of Mod 0121 could be considered contrary to Ofgem's previously stated views on the equal treatment of offtakes.

-Customer Concerns
+Addressing Customer Concerns

-Following the Ofgem Demand Side Working Group meeting in November 2006, we noted that the Major Energy User's Council expressed concern over potential discrimination issues and that members of the Chemical Industries Association (CIA) had been "very vocal" about the issue of aggregation with some expressing support for it, and also some members not seeing the value of publishing individual NTS exit point information.
-Based on the points raised above and the concerns of our own NTS-connected customers, there is clearly not overwhelming evidence of customer support for Mod 0121, and since the demand side is intended to be the main beneficiary of the Proposal, it is questionable whether the data really is needed by individual NTS Exit Point.
-We would argue therefore, that aggregation of the data offers sufficient information without compromising commercial confidentiality of customers and is therefore a more reasonable solution for all.
+Following the Ofgem Demand Side Working Group meeting in November 2006, we noted that the Major Energy User's Council expressed their concern over potential discrimination issues and that members of the Chemical Industries Association (CIA) had been "very vocal" about the issue of aggregation with approximately half expressing support for it and some members also not seeing the value of publishing individual NTS exit point flows.
+Based on the points identified above and the concerns of our own NTS-connected customers, there is clearly not overwhelming evidence of customer support for Mod 0121, and since the demand side is intended to be the main beneficiary of both of these Proposals, it is questionable whether the data really is needed by individual NTS Exit Point.
+We would argue therefore, that aggregation of the data, as offered by Mod 0130 offers sufficient information without compromising commercial confidentiality of customers and is therefore a more reasonable solution for all.